 If you think you need to investigate this possibility, consider a small focus group that asks how likely individuals would be to work for your company, and why.

-The answers to such questions might surprise you.
+The answers to these questions will surprise you.

-So why rebrand a company?
-As we have seen, the reasons can be varied and complex.
+So, why rebrand a company?
+As we’ve seen, the reasons can be varied and complex.
 But whatever the reasons may be, rebranding a business is a huge undertaking.

 The ultimate value of rebranding lies in your ability to do it effectively.
 If done incorrectly, it can be extremely costly in terms of time, resources, and company reputation.

 However, a successful rebrand can rejuvenate and reinvigorate an established brand, leading to increased visibility, improved ability to attract top talent and a healthier bottom line.